 NOTES ON THE ILLUSTRATION

-A particularly marvellous aspect of these illustrations is their facial expressions.
-There’s something almost naive about the way the characters are depicted.
-I absolutely adore the squinty eyes of the zebra, and I don’t think I’m alone in that, because a squinty-eyed zebra has been chosen for the front cover.
+Naive acial expressions are especially marvellous in “Z Is For Moose”.
+I adore the squinty eyes of the zebra, and I don’t think I’m alone in that because a squinty-eyed zebra graces the front cover.

 The Various Art Styles Of Paul O. Zelinsky